formio/vm/README.md

 ### Shared Options

 - `timeoutMs?: number`: a timeout in milliseconds.
 The evaluate function will throw an error when a script exceeds this timeout.
 Defaults to 1000 milliseconds.
+Can be passed as a constructor option or as a runtime evaluate option.
 - `memoryLimitMb?: number`: the memory limit in MB.
 The evaluate function will throw an error when a script exceeds this memory limit.
 Defaults to 128 MB.
+Can only be passed as a constructor option.
 - `env?: string`: a shared evaluation environment.
 Normal calls to evaluate functions will not share state, but the `env` will be precompiled into the context.
 See below for details.

 ### IsolateVM

 #### Methods

-- `evaluate(code: string, globals?: Record<string, TransferableValue>, timeout = VMOptions.timeoutMs): Promise<any>`: assign the globals object (if present) by key to the global scope and asynchronously evaluate the code.
+- `evaluate(code: string, globals?: Record<string, TransferableValue>, options?: Omit<VMOptions, 'memoryLimitMb'>): Promise<any>`: assign the globals object (if present) by key to the global scope and asynchronously evaluate the code.
 The last expression is returned as the result.
-- `evaluateSync(code: string, globals?: Record<string, TransferableValue>, timeout = VMOptions.timeoutMs): any`: assign the globals object (if present) by key to the global scope and evaluate the code.
+- `evaluateSync(code: string, globals?: Record<string, TransferableValue>, options?: Omit<VMOptions, 'memoryLimitMb'>): any`: assign the globals object (if present) by key to the global scope and evaluate the code.
 The last expression is returned as the result.
 - `dispose(): void`: free references and dispose of the underlyling v8 isolate.

 ### QuickJSVM